cambridge-cares/CitiesKG/CEA_AGENT/README.md

 ### postgreSQL

 The agent also requires a postgreSQL database for the time series client to save data in.
-The address of the database used, as well as the SPARQL query and update endpoints, need to be provided in:
+The address of the database used, as well as the SPARQL query and update endpoints (eg. `http://host.docker.internal:9999/blazegraph/namespace/kings-lynn/sparql`), need to be provided in:
 ```
 ./cea-agent/src/main/resources
     timeseriesclient.properties